 According to the CDC, the higher your body mass, the higher your risk for serious health conditions.
 That’s why insurance companies analyze your BMI to determine your risk-level.
 A higher BMI means higher monthly premiums.

-In 2016, NV had a 25.8 percent obesity rate, the ninth lowest rate in the country.
+In 2018, NV had a 30.6 percent obesity rate, the 32nd highest rate in the country.
 Out of the many state residents who used QuoteWizard to compare health insurance plans, 29 percent have a BMI in the obese range.

 Smokers pay more for health insurance due to the substantial risks from tobacco use.
 About 16.5 percent of state residents are smokers, the 20th lowest rate in the country.